Fair Cake-Cutting in Practice: Introduction

-Furthermore, the envy-freeness of these division procedures can only be guaranteed if the agents report their preferences truthfully.
-If agents strategically misrepresent their preferences, an allocation with envy can be obtained as a Nash equilibrium outcome of the game associated to envy-free procedures \citep{branzei2016}.
-In fact, as we show in Lemma \ref{lem:envy-when-strategizing}, envy can rationally emerge in envy-free procedures even when only one agent lies.
-Therefore, a second key question is whether cake-cutting procedures are manipulated in practice, and whether such manipulations, if they exist, significantly increase envy.
+The literature has developed procedures that produce envy-free cake divisions when all agents report their preferences over the cake pieces non-strategically; we will refer to these as envy-free procedures.
+However, if agents strategically misrepresent their preferences, an allocation with envy can be obtained as a Nash equilibrium outcome of the game associated to envy-free procedures \citep{branzei2016}.
+In fact, as we show in Proposition \ref{lem:envy-when-strategizing}, envy can rationally emerge in envy-free procedures even when only one agent behaves strategically.
+Therefore, a key question is whether envy-free cake-cutting procedures are manipulated in practice, and whether such manipulations, if they exist, lead to envy.
+This is the first question that we tackle in this paper.
+If envy-free procedures generate envy because of strategic behavior, there would be little support for their real-life implementation, in particular because envy-free mechanisms are particularly involved: the Selfridge-Conway procedure for three agents \citep{brams1996}, studied in the present paper, is a case in point.

-Our third and final key question is whether agents can successfully learn their opponents' preferences through repeated interaction.
-This question is related to the previous two in that an agent needs some information about their opponents' preferences to successfully manipulate a cake-cutting procedure.
+A second related question that we tackle is whether agents can successfully learn their opponents' preferences through repeated interaction.
+This question relates to the previous one in that an agent needs some information about their opponents' preferences to successfully manipulate a cake-cutting procedure.
 An agent can acquire this valuable information through experimentation, i.e. varying her strategies over time and observing her opponents' best responses to them.
 If agents do not learn through experimentation, there is little concern about the manipulation of cake-cutting procedures in environments in which agents' preferences are privately known, and thus no concern about the emergence of envy in otherwise envy-free procedures.

-We tackle these three questions by means of a lab experiment.
-In the experiment we study: \begin{enumerate} \item the perceived fairness of envy-free and proportional cake-cutting procedures,
+We tackle these two questions by means of two lab experiments.
+We study: \begin{enumerate} \item the fairness (i.e. envy-freeness) of envy-free and proportional cake-cutting procedures,

 \item the extent to which agents manipulate those procedures, and

 \item whether agents learn their opponents' preferences and use that information to their advantage. \end{enumerate}